What is intimate partner violence?

 Interpersonal violence occurs when one person uses power and control over another through physical, sexual, or emotional threats or actions, economic control, isolation, or other kinds of coercive behavior.
 Some different types of interpersonal violence include:

-Intimate Partner Violence occurs when one intimate or romantic partner tries to maintain power and control over the other through words and actions that are physically and emotionally abusive.
+- Intimate Partner Violence occurs when one intimate or romantic partner tries to maintain power and control over the other through words and actions that are physically and emotionally abusive.
 Dating violence can take many forms including physical violence, coercion, threats, intimidation, isolation, and emotional, sexual or economic abuse.
-It occurs in both heterosexual and homosexual relationships and can be instigated by either males or females.
-According to the CDC, nearly 1 in 4 women and 1 in 7 men have experienced some form of severe physical violence by an intimate partner at some point in their lifetime.
+It can be instigated by people of all genders and occurs in all types of relationships, i.e. heterosexual, homosexual, asexual, monogamous, ethically non-monogamous, interracial, interabled, etc. According to the CDC, nearly 1 in 4 women and 1 in 7 men have experienced some form of severe physical violence by an intimate partner at some point in their lifetime.

 If you are a victim of sexual assault, call a friend or family member you trust.
 You also can call a crisis center or a hotline to talk with a trained volunteer.
 One hotline is the Rape, Abuse, Incest National Network (RAINN) at 1-800-656-4673.